Anon-developer365/TaskManager/README.md

 ## Task Validation Error Exception
 Custom exception for any validation errors found.

-## Status Validation
-Class to validate the user input status of a task.

-## Task Validation
-Class to validate the user input data for the task, class utlises status validation class to validate status.

-## ID Validation
-Class to validate transaction ID and Task ID.

-## Validation Orchestration
+## Public Holiday
-This class orchestrates the validation required for each type of request.

-## Update Status Validation
-Class to validate the user input Id and status of a task, class utilises status validation class to validate status.
+POJO class for a public holiday object received back from the call made to check if a date is a bank holiday.

 ## Task
 POJO class for a task object.
 This pojo is annotated to be used as a schema to create the required database.

 ## Create Task
 Creates a new task object, assigns an ID, and populates the task object with the validated user input data.

 ## Get a task
 Class to access the database using the supplied ID and return the task data.

 ## Retrieve Tasks
 Class to retrieve all tasks in the database.

 ## Save Task
 This class saves a new task in the database.

+## Task Removal
+Class to delete a task from the database.

+## Task repository
+Interface repository which extends JPA repository to complete database requests.

 ## Update status
 Updates the status of the task using the ID.

-## Task Removal
-Class to delete a task from the database.

 ## Date Checker
 Date Checker class which makes a call to Nager Date API to determine if a date is a uk bank holiday.
 The date checker also checks if the date lands on a bank holiday.

+## ID Validation
+Class to validate transaction ID and Task ID.

+## Status Validation
+Class to validate the user input status of a task.

-## Task repository
+## Task Validation
-Interface repository which extends JPA repository to complete database requests.
+Class to validate the user input data for the task, class utilises status validation class to validate status.

+## Validation Orchestration
+This class orchestrates the validation required for each type of request.

 ## Testing
 Testing contains unit testing, mocking out any dependant classes.